31 Years of White Gull Inn Winter Concerts

 Special Consensus, a bluegrass group founded in 1975 by banjo player Greg Cahill, has recently been on a tear – garnering a Grammy nomination in 2012 and winning two International Bluegrass Music Association (IBMA) awards in October, 2014.
 The band has appeared on The Nashville Network “Fire On The Mountain” show, toured for three seasons as 4/5 of the cast in the musical Cotton Patch Gospel (music and lyrics by Harry Chapin), and released seventeen recordings.
 In November 2003, The Special Consensus received a standing ovation after the first band performance on the Grand Ole Opry at Nashville’s historic Ryman Auditorium.
 International tours have brought The Special Consensus to the United Kingdom, Canada, Europe, Ireland and South America.
 Their recording, “Scratch Gravel Road,” was released by Compass Records in March 2012 and was nominated for the Best Bluegrass Album GRAMMY Award.
 Compass Records released the seventeenth band recording “Country Boy: A Bluegrass Tribute to John Denver” in March, 2014.
 Two songs on this recording received International Bluegrass Music Association awards in 2014: “Thank God I’m A Country Boy” received the Instrumental Recorded Performance of the Year Award and “Wild Montana Skies” received the Recorded Event of the Year Award.

 An optional pre-concert fixed price dinner will be served at 6 PM.
-Walnut chicken with Pomegranate Sauce, wild rice, green salad with fennel, orange and citrus vinaigrette.
+Walnut chicken with Pomegranate Sauce, Spinach salad with pear, walnuts and warm cider bacon vinaigrette.
 Cranberry Pie ala mode for dessert. $20.95

 Wednesday, January 21, 2015